What and Where Is Split Rock / Destroyer Key in Key West?

 How Do You Get to Split Rock / Destroyer Key?

-Split Rock / Destroyer Key is located in the shallow waters west of Key West and is reached by boat.
-Because of shallow water, changing sandbars, channels, tides, and weather conditions, the area is best experienced with local captains familiar with the surrounding waters.
+Split Rock / Destroyer Key is located in the shallow waters 3.5 miles west of Key West and is reached by boat.
+Because of shallow water, changing sandbars, channels, tides and weather conditions, the area is best experienced with local captains familiar with the surrounding waters.
+Click here for more information about private charters to Destroyer Key.

 Split Rock / Destroyer Key FAQs